 - 1. Right of access to books of account

 - 2. Right to call information and explanation

 - 3. Right to receive notice of and attend general meeting

-- Right to make statement at the general meeting
+- 4. Right to make statement at the general meeting

 - 5. Right to indemnified

 - 6. Right to visit the branches

 - 7. Right to take legal and technical advice

 - 8. Right to remuneration

 - 9. Right to sign the audit report

 - 10. Right of lien

-Duties of an Auditor:
+Duties of an Auditor :

 An auditor is appointed by the shareholders except in the case of the first auditor of the company who is appointed by its promoters or the Board of Directors or an auditor who is appointed by the directors during the currency of the year on account of the death of the auditor or by the Central Government in certain cases.
 It is the right of the shareholders to appoint an auditor.
 He is appointed by them to keep a check on the work of directors, as far as accounts are concerned.
 He is to send a report to the shareholders even though he might have been appointed by the directors.
-The shareholders fix his remuneration if he is appointed by them.
-In cast he is appointed by the directors of the Government his remuneration is fixed by the directors or the Government respectively.
+The shareholders fix his remuneration if he is appointed by the directors or the Government respectively.
 The shareholders may allow him to continue to act as auditor for next year or may appoint another auditor with the approval of the Central Government.
-It is they who pay him, of course, out of the funds of the company.
-The question is whether he is the agent of shareholders or of the directors, or he is an officer of the company, just like the Secretary, Manager, Accountant, etc. Apparently it appears that he performs the functions of an agent as well as that of an officer of the company.
+It is the agent of shareholders or of the directors, or he is an officer of the company, just like the Secretary, Manager, Accountant, etc. Apparently it appears that he performs the functions of an agent as well as that of an officer of the company.